doglex/lss/README.md

 # lss:
 list size of file/folder in the current working directory, while operating system can not provide folder size

++ sort from big to small
++ also list count of files

 ## how to test
 ```
 go run main.go